ChiChou/vscode-frida/README.md

 ![FlexDecrypt](resources/doc/flexdecrypt.png)

 [FlexDecrypt](https://github.com/JohnCoates/flexdecrypt) seems to be the best app decryptor so far.
 It almost act like a static decryptor, without running the actual app.
 So you don't have to worry about jailbreak detection or abnormal crash.
-The only problem is that is not so user-friendly, so I intergrated it and even replaced my own tool
+The only problem is that is not so user-friendly, so I intergrated it and even replaced my own tool.

+This shortcut requires `zip` and `flexdecrypt` to be installed on iDevice.
+You need to run **Install FlexDecrypt** command before the first use.

+### Shell

 For Android devices, **Open Shell** is simply a wrapper for `adb shell`. iOS requires libimobiledevice.
 This command will automatically launch `iproxy` at the background and then give you a shell.